fredzica/algorithms-and-data-structures/README.md

 A binary tree is perfect when it's both complete and full.

+##### Trie

+The Trie is normally used to store words.
+It enables easy checks for words with a prefix or the existence of words.
+Its nodes can have any number of children, and its paths represent words.

 #### Traversals

 There are 3 orders for traversing a binary tree: